Employee Life Cycle: The Ultimate Guide for HR

-Understanding the employee life cycle and knowing how to engage with people in each stage of the cycle enables you to attract the right candidates and optimize your employee experience.
-In this article, we’ll zoom in on the employee life cycle.
-We’ll give a definition and describe its seven stages.
-We’ll also share a couple of tips to keep in mind for the different phases of the cycle.
+Understanding the employee life cycle and knowing how to engage with people in each stage of the cycle enables you to attract the right candidates, optimize your employee experience, and, ultimately, improve productivity and performance at your organization.
+In this article, we’ll zoom in on the employee life cycle, its seven stages, and how you can ensure that your employees have a great experience in each phase.
+Let’s dive in!

 How employees feel about what they encounter and observe during each stage of the employee life cycle is the employee experience.